 To enable this, customers should be able to view the logs for the integrations and actively monitor them with alerts sent to individual users or groups to notify them when something goes wrong.

-In this example from an Odoo integration, you can see the logs for each time the integration has been run.
+In this example from an Salesforce integration, you can see the logs for each integration execution.

 The bottom line is that when something unexpected occurs with an integration, your customers shouldn't need to call customer support to find out what happened.
 Instead, they should be able to perform first-level troubleshooting themselves.
 In many cases, they can resolve the issue and move on.
-In other cases, the problem may be more serious, and they'll contact your customer support accordingly.
+But, if needed, they'll contact customer support for help.

 An integration marketplace brings value to everyone

-If you make your integrations discoverable, understandable, and actionable via an integration marketplace, prospects and customers will have everything necessary to successfully work with them.
+If you make your integrations discoverable, understandable, and actionable via an integration marketplace, prospects and customers will have everything necessary to work with them successfully.

 Building and running an integration marketplace benefits everyone.
-An integration marketplace like we've described here can reduce the workload for your onboarding and support teams and drive greater customer engagement and retention.
+An integration marketplace can reduce the workload for your team and drive greater customer engagement and retention.

 Schedule a demo, and let us show you how an embedded iPaaS can enable your integration marketplace.